oayres/react-ssr/README.md

 Also, here's a known caveat with this package you'll need to consider for now:

-- Your React components _must_ must be an export default, higher order components should be wrapped with decorators, rather than inline around the class name:
+- Your React components _must_ be an export default, higher order components should be wrapped with decorators, rather than inline around the class name:
 ```jsx
 @myDecorator
 class MyComponentName extends Component {}